gbmhunter/blog/content/electronics/components/capacitors/_index.md

 ### Single Disc Capacitance

-{{% figure ref="diagram-for-disc-capacitance-equation" src="_assets/diagram-for-disc-capacitance-equation.svg" width="320px" caption="Diagram for the disc-to-infinity capacitance equation." %}}
+{{% figure ref="fig-diagram-for-disc-capacitance-equation" src="_assets/diagram-for-disc-capacitance-equation.svg" width="320px" caption="Diagram for the disc-to-infinity capacitance equation." %}}

-The capacitance of a single thin plate as shown in {{% ref "diagram-for-disc-capacitance-equation" %}}, with  a ground at 'infinity' (or more practically, just very far away) is:
+The capacitance of a single thin plate as shown in {{% ref "fig-diagram-for-disc-capacitance-equation" %}}, with  a ground at 'infinity' (or more practically, just very far away) is:

 <p>\begin{align}
 C = 35.4 \times 10^{-12} \epsilon_r d